elgrons/VendorOrderTracker.Solution/README.md

 ## Description

-A MVC application to help a baker track the vendors that purchase baked goods from them and the orders belonging to those vendors.
+A MVC application to help a bakery track the vendors that purchase baked goods from them and the orders belonging to those vendors.

 This project: